Ranahossamsalah/cards-game/README.md

 3- you can use hearts to open random card.

-4- each time you refrech the cards are Rearranged.
+4- each time you refresh the cards are Rearranged.